futuresuper/website/src/faqs/does-future-super-allow-salary-sacrifice-contributions.md

+---
+title: "Does Future Super allow salary sacrifice contributions?"
+slug: does-future-super-allow-salary-sacrifice-contributions
+date: 2020-12-15T04:32:58Z
-"---\ntitle: \"Does Future Super allow salary sacrifice contributions?\"\nslug: does-future-super-allow-salary-sacrifice-contributions\ndate: 2020-12-15T04:32:58Z\ncategory: Contributions and payments to your super\n---\n\nYes.
+category: Contributions and payments to your super
+---

+Yes.
 You need to organise salary sacrifice contributions directly with your employer.
-They will likely pay your salary sacrifice when they make your regular super guarantee contributions.\n"
+They will likely pay your salary sacrifice when they make your regular super guarantee contributions.